ayowilfred95/microservices-based-application/monitoring/documentation.md

 After the deployment is complete, you can verify that monitoring is enabled for your AKS cluster:

-- Access the Azure portal, navigate to your AKS cluster, and open the “Monitoring” section to view container insights, performance metrics, and logs.
+- Access the Azure portal, navigate to your AKS cluster, and open the "Monitoring" section to view container insights, performance metrics, and logs.
 - You can also use Azure Monitor and Azure Log Analytics to create custom alerts and queries to monitor and troubleshoot your AKS cluster effectively.